Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack02.md

 ---

-Now that you have the source applications configured, create a cloud DevOps ready workflow with CI/CD.
+Now that you have the source applications configured, create a GitHub workflow with CI/CD.

 ## Create a New App